Oral contraceptive with body-identical oestrogen PBS-listed

 Nextstellis comes in a pack containing 24 active and four inert tablets.

-But the PBAC rejected these claims, noting there are no head-to-head studies to support them.
-Rather, they were based on modelling that used biomarkers associated with venous thromboembolism, myocardial infarction and stroke risk (such as haemostasis markers, lipids, and glucose levels) from studies that did not include Nextstellis, as well as a phase II, open-label, single-centre study—which they said demonstrated “a high risk of bias”.
+But the PBAC said there was insufficient evidence to support these claims, noting there were no head-to-head studies.
+Rather, they used modelling based on surrogate biomarkers associated with VTE, MI and stroke risk (such as haemostasis markers, lipids, and glucose levels) from studies that did not include Nextstellis, as well as a phase II, open-label, single-centre study—which they said demonstrated “a high risk of bias”.

 However, only time will tell for sure, Dr Foran says, noting it took about 20 years to get good data on the older COCPs.